 Mosaic letters is a fun and easy way for children to learn their letter names and sounds, or an equally great exercise that reinforces letter identification skills as well as fine motor skills.
 I love doing this artsy and crafty activity when teaching younger preschoolers about the letters in their own name.
-Mosaic letters is a wonderful and fun way reinforce name recognition skills.
+Mosaic letters are a wonderful and fun way to reinforce name recognition skills.

 We began with strips of colored paper, no more than an inch wide.

 For younger preschoolers who are not experienced in cutting, 1/2 inch wide is perfect.
 It allows the child to snip at the paper and cut all the way across it in the first attempt.
 This is important because it then frees up the student to think about proper hand positioning and such.
 For details on how to teach a youngster to scissor cut, see my post Tips For Teaching Scissor Cutting.

 Invite your child to cut the strips of paper into smaller pieces.

 Once the students have cut a nice pile of “mosaic tiles”, hand out the glue sticks and invite them to paste the tiles onto a letter you have already printed out.
 You can choose any letter, based on your overall goals.
 Maybe a focus letter you want to reinforce for letter identification practice or the first letter of your child’s name.

 Overall, this activity took about a half an hour, and frankly, required very little work from me.
 My main responsibility as the preschool teacher was to supervise and direct the youngest preschoolers (who have recently turned three) to use the scissors safely and appropriately.
 Gluing was the easy part, but both stages of the project were equally rewarding for the students.